Capital Wine School

 The Governor’s Cup

-Youmans took over the Governor’s Cup in 2012 and has repositioned it from a regional event into one of the more prominent Virginia wine competitions nationally.
-What was initially created in 1982 has grown in stature over time, putting the cream of Virginia’s wineries into the spotlight.
+Youmans took over the Virginia Governor’s Cup judging program in 2012 and helped reposition it from a regional competition into one of the more prominent wine competitions in the United States.
+Originally created in 1982, the Governor’s Cup has grown in stature and now plays a meaningful role in highlighting top Virginia wineries.

 Commitment to Diversity and Inclusion

-In 2020, CWS began offering grants to cover fees for students of color enrolled in WSET programs — one concrete step toward making wine education more accessible and inclusive.
+In 2020, Capital Wine School began offering grants to cover fees for students of color enrolled in WSET programs.
+This was a concrete step toward making professional wine education more accessible in a field that has historically been expensive, exclusive, and difficult to enter without industry connections.

 Reviews